bor0/gidti/manuscript/chapter1.md

 In general, we often put our focus on which parts of mathematics can be formalized in concrete formal systems, rather than trying to find a theory in which all of mathematics can be developed.
 The reason for that is G&#246;del's incompleteness theorem.
 This theorem states that there doesn't exist[^ch1n2] a formal system that is both complete and consistent.
 As a result, it is better to reason about a formal system outside of the system itself, i.e. as the famous saying goes to "think outside of the box".
 Similarly to how we sometimes do meta-thinking to improve ourselves.

 In conclusion, formal systems are our attempt to abstract models, whenever we reverse engineer nature in an attempt to understand it better.
-They may be imperfect, but are nevertheless useful tools for reasoning.
+They may be imperfect but are nevertheless useful tools for reasoning.

 ## 1.1.
 MU puzzle example